semantic-release/github/README.md

 If a directory is configured, all the files under this directory and its children will be included.

-Files can be included enven if they have a match in `.gitignore`.
+Files can be included even if they have a match in `.gitignore`.

 ##### `assets` examples